 Simple white craft glue should be all you need to stick your fabric, lace or ribbon to the page.

 When you tear paper, you end up with a really interesting edge.
 Layer up pieces of torn paper, with each piece of paper slightly smaller than the last, to create a great, versatile effect.
 Thicker papers are perfect for this, as are handmade papers that tend to have a little more texture.

-Bear in mind that even if you have an idea of how you want your paper to look once it is torn, it can sometimes be pretty tricky to get it spot on how you want it.
+Bear in mind that even if you have an idea of how you want your paper to look after you tear it, it can sometimes be pretty tricky to get it spot on how you want it.
 Don’t beat yourself up if this turns out to be the case as I’m sure you can make it work anyway!